craigmdavidson/minimalisp/README.md

  - makes Java list processing as easy, succinct and enjoyable as programming in Clojure or Ruby;
  - embraces Immutability and helps you program in a more functional style;
  - involves less boilerplate than using Java 1.8 streams directly;
- - can be dropped in to your existing Java projects today.
+ - you can use with your existing code today.

 ### Quick Example

 Instead of [this](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition), you can write FizzBuzz like this:

 ```java
 public List<String> fizzBuzz(int start, int finish){
   return map(
            i -> {